 Uni-Cycles: We dare you one-wheel wonders to take on the 20k!

 Retro: For lovers of bikes from back-in-the-day.
 No suspension, no clip-in pedals, no disc brakes, no carbon.
 Old-school clothing also encouraged.

-Cyclo Cross: A taste of Euro for followers of cycling latest cult craze.
-Cyclo cross bikes must have drop bars, no suspension and max tyre width of 40mm.
+Cyclo-Cross/Gravel Bikes: A taste of Euro for followers of cycling's latest cult craze.
+Cyclo-cross/Gravel bikes must have drop bars, no suspension and max tyre width of 40mm.

 Tandem: Try your hand on a tandem or introduce your kids to Karapoti on a trailer bike.
 A Tandem pays one entry fee.
 Enter on one entry form, putting one rider as first name and the second rider as surname.
 Trailer bikes are ok.

 E-Bikes: A recreational category for the 20k Challenge only.
 Open only to factory built e-mtn bikes that meet the following criteria: Pedal-assist motors only; minimum 250w drive motor; maximum speed assistance of 32k/hr; minimum battery size of 250watt-hour.
 Bikes must not have any aftermarket electric modification, conversion kit, bike hacks, throttle control or hub-motor.
 This category is aimed solely at participation with no prizes, but you will be timed officially and recorded in results.
 Participants should avoid getting motors wet at river crossings, but you must start and finish with the river crossings just like all participants.